ethanwfang/ethanwfang/README.md

 I have a strong background in data science and data analysis, but I would love to learn more about honestly any topic.

-I am currently working on creating deep learning models using keras and Tensorflow at SDLE.
+I am currently working on creating deep learning models using keras and Tensorflow at the Solar Durability and Lifetime Extension Center, a research institution part of the Great Lakes Energy Institute on campus.
+I am mostly doing the data cleaning work, but am creating scripts for automation of the cleaning process.

 <a href = "https://ethanwfang.github.io/index.html">Personal Website about me!